robert-kel-tg/iterators-1/README.md

 A simple library to query Iterator with a SQL-like syntax

-P\IQuery is a simple library to ease Iterator manipulation by query Iterator using SQL like syntax.
+`P\IQuery` is a simple library to ease Iterator manipulation by query Iterator using SQL like syntax.

+The library is an extract of the [League\csv](http://csv.thephpleague.com) library repacked to be used on any type of `Iterator` not just `SplFileObject` objects.

 This package is compliant with [PSR-1], [PSR-2], and [PSR-4].